-After all occupants have adjusted their seats and put on safety belts, it is very important that they continue to sit properly.
-A properly seated occupant sits upright, leaning against the seatback, and centered on the seat cushion, with their feet comfortably extended on the floor.
+After all occupants have adjusted their seats and put on seatbelts, it is very important that they continue to sit properly.
+A properly seated occupant sits upright, leaning against the seat backrest, and centered on the seat cushion, with their feet comfortably extended on the floor.
 Sitting improperly can increase the chance of injury in a crash event.
-For example, if an occupant slouches, lies down, turns sideways, sits forward, leans forward or sideways, or puts one or both feet up, the chance of injury during a crash is greatly increased.
+For example, if an occupant slouches, lies down, turns sideways, sits forward, leans forward or sideways, or puts one or both feet up, the chance of injury during a crash greatly increases.